Is there scientific evidence to support the existence of “race” among humans? No. Does that mean “race” does not matter?

 Race and the self-fulfilling prophecy

-Then there is the problem social psychologists call “the self-fulfilling prophecy phenomenon” – captured in the aphorism “what a fool believes, he sees.”
+Then there is what social psychologists call “the self-fulfilling prophecy phenomenon.”
+The aphorism “what a fool believes, he sees,” captures it.

-If a person believes a theory about a member of an “other” group, scientists found that the person will ignore all facts inconsistent with the theory and see only the facts consistent with the theory.
+If a person believes a theory about a member of an “other” group; scientists found that person will ignore all facts inconsistent with the theory.
+And the person only sees the facts consistent with the theory.
 This is true, even if 99% of the facts contradict the theory, and only 1% of the facts support it.
 We call this confirmation bias.

 Because of this phenomenon, people generally will deem the theory proven true, even though 99% of the evidence disproves it!